-- Working together with your fellow director, come up with a list of your top 6-8 plays that you would like to direct, and think would be appropriate for your class level.
-Please look at the attachment below (finding a play) for suggestions and ideas for finding plays, as well as for helpful websites and companies that license plays.
+Working together with your fellow director, come up with a list of your top 7-8 plays that you would like to direct, and think would be appropriate for your class level.
+Please look at the website under 'Student Directing' called 'Finding a Play' for suggestions and ideas for finding plays, as well as for helpful websites and companies that license plays.
 Don't just write down the name of the play, you need to include the following.

 1: Play name and playwright name

 2: Company (and website) that licenses the play